Financial Aid Programs

 - The Federal SEOG is also a program that does not need to be repaid.

 To qualify for Cal Grants, a student must

 - Be a California resident or approved by the college for AB 540 status

 - Meet the basic requirements for federal aid, financial need and and minimum GPA requirements

 In addition, the passage of the California Dream Act allows students who meet AB 540 criteria to apply for and receive state-funded financial aid including the Cal Grant.

 - You must be enrolled at least half-time and the grants are pro-rated for part time enrollment

 - Due to the proportion of grant aid to cost of attendance, those students who have an 'At Home' COA and have been awarded a Cal Grant will forfeit their SEOG, if awarded, so that a more needy, less awarded student may benefit.

 Three Different Cal Grants

-- Cal Grant C: recipients must be enrolled in a vocational or technical programs may receive up to $1,094 per year or, for students with dependent children, up to $4,000 per year for a maximum of two years.
+- Cal Grant C: Recipients enrolled in approved vocational or technical programs may receive up to $1,094 per year or, for students with dependent children, up to $4,000 per year for a maximum of two years.